epls-design/ezpz-jellypress/README.md

 ### Now it's time to modify the theme:

-6. Duplicate the `.env_example.php` to `.env` and modify the settings to fit your project
+6. Duplicate the `env_example.json` to `env.json` and modify the settings to fit your development environment

 7. Search for: `'jellypress'` (inside single quotations) and replace with your theme slug e.g. `'myawesometheme'` to capture the text domain.
 Search for: `@package jellypress` and replace with your theme slug e.g. `@package myawesometheme` to capture text domains in file headers.